← Back to trust

 5.5.
 Governance-routed payout

 Payload structure separates the Reserve lane from a second payout lane on the same Reserves surface.
 In the traced reserve-lane sample, timelock-directed earmarks are mostly empty-format.
 Non-reserve batches carry structured 96-byte payloads with year-like and timestamp-like fields.
-The April 15, 2026 payout transaction 0x9ccabfbc8dd9177f77d0e2f2dfe6a4562d9897745477253be80df65cf4589c24 shows the split clearly: the exact-only comparator appears alongside the largest mixed peer and many other beneficiaries inside one structured multi-beneficiary batch, while the timelock is absent from that transaction.
+The April 15, 2026 payout transaction 0x9ccabfbc8dd9177f77d0e2f2dfe6a4562d9897745477253be80df65cf4589c24 shows the split in concrete form: the exact-only comparator appears alongside the largest mixed peer and many other beneficiaries inside one structured multi-beneficiary batch, while the timelock is absent from that transaction.

 Verified Ethereum traces identify the path behind those structured batches.
 The April 15, 2026 transaction routes through a verified ManyChainMultiSig into a verified RBACTimelock, whose bypasserExecuteBatch path calls Reserves.setEarmarks and Reserves.withdraw for the structured 45-provider batch.
 The same ManyChainMultiSig → RBACTimelock → Reserves path recurs across earlier large multi-beneficiary transactions at blocks 23276263, 23626881, 23676450, and 23726204.
 One of those earlier batches also calls Reserves.addAllowlistedServiceProviders immediately before payout.
 The public settlement surface therefore includes a recurrent governance-routed lane rather than only ad hoc mixed withdrawals.